connar/connar.github.io/content/posts/dll-hijacking-journey.md

 The build script noticed the failure and helpfully retried *without* the exports (dropping the `ADD_EXPORTS` flag), producing a DLL with a working `DllMain` but no exports at all.
 That version *did* get loaded by `LICLUA.EXE`, which at least re-confirmed the sideload vector, but the host then crashed instantly looking for a function that wasn't there (`__CxxFrameHandler4`).

-**Conclusion:** Crassus stub approach is fundamentally incompatible with DLLs whose exports collide with compiler intrinsics (i.e. the C/C++ runtimes specifically).
-It would have worked fine against an application DLL like the `secur32.dll` in the Conscia case (Section 8) or a `d3d11.dll`.
+**Conclusion:** Crassus stub approach is most likely incompatible with DLLs whose exports collide with compiler builtins (i.e. the C/C++ runtimes specifically).
+It would have worked fine against an application DLL like the `secur32.dll` in the Conscia case (Section [#8](#8-could-liclua-escalate-privileges)).
 It does not work against `vcruntime140`.

 ### 6.3 Attempt 3 - manual export forwarding